Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 Whenever you cast a _meld_ spell (after you learn whether it is a critical hit or not), your exposure moves towards the center.
 If you are at 0 exposure, you may choose which direction your exposure changes by instead.
 Multiple copies of a _meld_ spell created using your Spell Mirror always move your exposure in the same direction as the initial cast.

-## Unbridled Energy

-At level 1, elemental energy begins to leak out of you as you struggle to control its energy.
-At the end of each of your turns while your exposure to an element is 4, 5 or 6, cast a spell of your choice that belongs to that element.
-This does not cost essence or an action.
-When you gain access to your second pairing, if your exposure to two separate elements is 4, 5 or 6, you may choose to cast a spell that belongs to either element.

 ## Element Twisting

 When you reach level 2, you learn to manipulate the elements around you in ways that help you solve problems outside of combat.
 The _twisting_ spells associated with each pairing are listed in the Pairings section below.
 Twisting spells do not count against the number of spells that you know.